wireapp/brand/writing/style-guidelines/index.md

 ### Abbreviations

 Avoid abbreviations where possible.
-Use “for example” or “such as” instead of “e.g.” or “that is” instead of “i.e.”. – or, better yet – edit copy to avoid these constructs entirely.
+Use “for example” instead of “e.g.” or “that is” instead of “i.e.” or — better yet — edit to avoid these constructs entirely.

 ### Articles